-Recent equity analyses were undertaken for the county's Vision Zero Plan, Destination 2040, and the Southern Middlesex County Freight Study.
+Recent Title VI analyses were undertaken for the county's Vision Zero Plan, Destination 2040, and the Southern Middlesex County Freight Study.
 This analysis should be used to the extent possible.
-The consultant will use this to identify a Title VI and Environmental Justice Assessment that will examine, at a minimum, where low-income, minority, national origin, and limited English proficiency (LEP) populations live and how they travel.
-This analysis should consider the impacts of transportation and transportation-related health impacts on Title VI and underserved communities.
-Additional factors such as age, ability status, sex, zero-vehicle households, and others relevant to the study should be included.
+The consultant will use this to identify a Title VI Assessment that will examine, at a minimum, where these populations live and how they travel.
+This analysis should consider the impacts of transportation and transportation-related health impacts on Title VI communities.
+Additional factors such as age, ability status, zero-vehicle households, and others relevant to the Plan should be included.

-Rather than repeat an equity analysis conducted for a study within the past five years, it is more efficient and useful to gather the relevant information, update the analysis if needed, and devote the technical memo to exploring and discussing ways to best engage identified populations and how to use this analysis when considering strategies and recommendations
+Rather than repeat an equity analysis conducted within the past five years, it is more efficient and useful to gather the relevant information, update the analysis if needed, and devote the technical memo to exploring and discussing ways to best engage identified populations and how to use this analysis when considering strategies and recommendations